swiftlang/swift-evolution/proposals/0025-scoped-access-level.md

 ## Proposed solution

-Add another access level modifier that is meant to express that the API is visible only within the scope in which it is defined.
+Add another access level modifier that is meant to express that the API is visible only within the immediate scope in which it is defined.
 Properties, functions, and nested types marked this way would be completely hidden outside the class or class extension definition.

 After the first review, the core team decided that it would be best to use `private` for this access level and rename other access level modifiers for consistency.
 The most popular set of names is: